 Was there any fear of commitment?

-Am I beating myself up for not keeping my commitment?
+Are you beating yourself up for not keeping your commitment?

 Well let’s take a look…

-Number one, I kept turning the alarm off.
+Number one, you kept turning the alarm off.

 Hmmm, maybe that’s an answer… it’s habitual.

-Number two, I seem to require about 8 hours of sleep and I went to sleep at 00h30 at night and that gave me 7.5 hours.
+Number two, you seem to require about 8 hours of sleep and you went to sleep at 00h30 at night and that gave you 7.5 hours.

 Alright, let’s do another experiment tonight, either one.

-Let’s attempt to get to bed by 23h00, I’ll set my alarm for 07h00 and see what happens.
+Let’s attempt to get to bed by 23h00, you’ll set your alarm for 07h00 and see what happens.

-At 23h00 I feel wide awake, and I’m watching TV.
+At 23h00 you feel wide awake, and you’re watching TV.

 Alarm clock goes off… ‘BAM’, hit the snooze… ‘BAM’, hit the snooze.